davidcorne/UnitCpp/README.md

 __Writing a test__

 The first thing to do is include `<UnitCpp/Test.h>`.
-This is the header whihc will bring in everything you need.
+This is the header which will bring in everything you need.

 Then you need to declare you are writing a test by writing `TEST(goup_name, test_name)`.
 This works like declaring a function, so a set of tests for a class called `MyString` will look something like this.